Instructor contact information

 Note: we highly recommend saving your answers for each question while you complete all work in Gradescope.
 This will ensure you can return to labs, lecture quizzes, or assignments at a later date without fear of losing any progress.
 Additionally, Gradescope will automatically submit any saved work when the due date passes, ensuring you earn up to full credit for all problems completed on time.

-• Lecture Quizzes:
+• Video/Reading Quizzes:

 • Activities, Labs, and Assignments: Attendance in this course is critical for success and is therefore required.
-The in-class and out-of-class activity and lab grades are a proxy for attendance and engagement.
+The in-class activity and lab grades are a proxy for attendance and engagement.
 Students are expected to be in class during in-class activities and labs to provide support to each other and their teammates while working through the material.
 We will not record or post lectures/asynchronous learning opportunities.
 Students get a “free pass” for up to three activities per Unit, no questions asked, but are requested to communicate with their section instructor anytime they miss class.
 Illnesses/emergencies/school-related absences are included in these three; if students have extraneous circumstances, they are encouraged to talk to their instructor.

 • For illnesses or when students cannot attend class, we recommend that the student WebEx into class with their group (or any video conferencing tool of choice).
 Students attending class remotely can show their activity via WebEx for credit.
 WebEx should be set up by students’ teammates.
 If the student is uncomfortable asking, the instructor can facilitate that conversation (e.g., email the students’ teammates, cc’ing the student, and ask if anyone can setup a WebEx meeting for class).